 Niam Jamison and Donald Layton Jr., both 18, suffered injuries from being repeatedly punched, kicked and stomped by several members of the city's south-side crew, police said.

-Jamison and Layton are affiliated with the city's Parkway crew, according to detectives, who said Banks
+Jamison and Layton are affiliated with the city's Parkway crew, according to detectives, who said Banks appears simply to have been in the wrong place at the wrong time.

 "Crews" are loosely organized neighborhood gangs.
 The Parkway and south-side crews have been at odds for years, police said.